 Deep Product Discovery

-- Lunch and Learns are never held (-100pts)
+- Product Discovery is never held (-100pts)

 ✓ Critical ❑ Helpful ❑ Experimental

 Steps to first adopt this practice:

 - Pick an item that you would intend to start working on within the next week.

 - Select available Subject Matter Experts (SMEs) and/or users who are relevant to this item.

 - If available, capture information from a feature already completed that is similar in complexity and scope as the selected item.

 - Assemble the team to discuss the identified work item